McGill-NLP/AURORA/datasheet.md

 ### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?

-We stick with the standard open-source license: Creative Commons Attribution 4.0 License
+We stick with the standard open-source license: MIT License

 ### Have any third parties imposed IP-based or other restrictions on the data associated with the instances?